• Skip to content

 Miscarriage is common and happens for many different reasons.
 But it’s often hard to say exactly what has caused a miscarriage.

-Miscarriages are often caused by chromosomal anomalies that stop the embryo or fetus from developing properly.
+Miscarriages can be caused by chromosomal or heart anomalies that stop the embryo or fetus from developing properly.
+Sometimes the embryo doesn’t divide properly at the time of fertilisation.
+Miscarriages are also more common in older pregnant women.

-Smoking, drinking alcohol, taking illicit drugs, and having high levels of caffeine are risk factors for people’s general health.
-They’re also possible risk factors for miscarriage.
-Looking after yourself before and during pregnancy will give your baby the best chance of a healthy start to life.
+Smoking, drinking alcohol, taking illicit drugs, and having high levels of caffeine are risk factors for people’s general health They’re also possible risk factors for miscarriage.
+If you avoid these things before and during pregnancy, it will give your baby the best chance of a healthy start to life.

 Some couples experience multiple miscarriages.
 In these cases, an obstetrician might be able to offer some tests to try to find a cause.